Why Isn’t My House Cooling Down?

 Replace the A/C’s air filter as often as the manufacturer recommends.
 With time, dust, pollen and other debris clog the filter and obstruct airflow.
 If air doesn’t flow through the vents well, your house will feel warm.

 As you maintain and inspect your home seasonally, adding your Portland air conditioning unit to the checklist will help it run optimally during the summer.
+Keep things cool with our tips and resources.
 If you tried the solutions listed and your home still feels too warm, call AAA Heating & Cooling to schedule a complimentary estimate.
+Schedule an appointment here and learn more about the team.